stormpath/stormpath-documentation/source/quickstart.rst

 .. only:: ruby

-  After you successfully installed the gem in your app you have:
+  After you have successfully installed the gem in your app, you now have:

 .. only:: java